 How To keep your golden retriever safe in the water

 Just because these breeds have webbed feet doesn’t mean you should keep them inside water and abandon them there.
 You should still take care of them and provide the necessary precautions to ensure they’re safe while in the water.
 Here are a few tips:

 1. Make sure the water is not too cold.
-Dogs can get hypothermia just like humans, so it’s important to make sure the water temperature is comfortable for them.
+Dogs can get hypothermia just like humans, so it’s important to ensure the water temperature is comfortable.

 2. Keep an eye on them at all times.
 Even if they’re a strong swimmer, it’s always best to supervise them in case they get into trouble.

 3. Be prepared to help them if they need it.
 If they start to tire or seem like they’re struggling, be ready to give them a helping hand.

 4. Give them plenty of opportunities to take a break while swimming.
 Just like humans, dogs need to take breaks to rest and catch their breath.